 Over time, lack of sufficient sleep leads to elevated levels of the stress hormone cortisol, which correlates with lowered testosterone levels.

-Even a person who spends the requisite hours unconscious in bed may not be getting sufficient sleep.
+Even a person who spends the requisite hours in bed may not be getting sufficient sleep.
 A common culprit is obstructive sleep apnea (OSA), which interrupts the body’s respiration during the sleep cycle.
 Individuals with OSA get less deep sleep and REM sleep over the same period of time as persons who don’t have OSA.

 2. Excessive Alcohol Consumption